rohityt0dev/AWS-learning/Day-06-ELB-&-ASG/CreatingALB.md

 ---

-# 🎯 Step 6: Create a Target Group
+# 🎯 Create a Target Group

 Click: